-Lisa R. Goldberg is a Co-Director of the Consortium for Data Analytics in Risk and Adjunct Professor of Statistics at University of California, Berkeley.
+Lisa R. Goldberg is Co-Director of the Consortium for Data Analytics in Risk and Adjunct Professor of Economics and Statistics at University of California, Berkeley.
+She serves as Director of Research at Aperio Group.
 Lisa received a B.A. in Mathematics from University of Rochester in 1978 and a Ph.D. in Mathematics from Brandeis University in 1984, under the supervision of Edgar Brown, Jr. Lisa was Einstein Assistant Professor, Associate Professor and Professor of Mathematics at City University of New York between 1982 and 1993.
 She was a Post-Doctoral Fellow at the Mathematical Sciences Research Institute in Berkeley in 1986 and a Member of the Institute for Advanced Study in Princeton from 1986 to 1987.
 In 1991-1992, Lisa was a Visiting Professor of Mathematics at University of California, Berkeley, and in 1992-1993, she returned to the Mathematical Sciences Research Institute as a Research Professor.

 In 1993, Lisa left academia to join Barra, the leading provider of quantitative risk management tools to the financial services industry.
 At Barra, Lisa was principal scientist for industry standard fixed income and multi-asset class risk models, mentor to junior researchers, and corporate spokesperson to clients, to the media and to the research community.
 In 2004, Barra merged with MSCI and Lisa became Executive Director of Research.
 After the merger, Lisa’s research focused on credit, risk due to extreme events and asset allocation.